SeanKuehl/MyLanguage/README.md

 It operates through commands and registers.
 Each register stores an integer value.
-The registers as follows: ONE, TWO, THREE, FOUR, FIVE, SIX, SEVEN, EIGHT, NINE, TEN
+The registers as follows: ONE-TWENTY

 NOTE: each command will happen right away, so if you are making a loop within a loop, the nested loop will run before you finish the outer loop.